Tjindl/Project-Starter/README.md

 - A user will be able to get the payment log of a customer.
 - A user will be able to generate a bill for a customer.
 - A user will be able to get the remaining lending time for each item.

+Referred to alarm system project and some online swing documentation